vtex/mkp-app-template/docs/marketplace-integration-graphql-api.md

       <td valign="top">
         String
       </td>
-      <td>Creates or updates a sales channel with the provided data.
+      <td>Creates or updates a sales channel with the provided information.
 Returns a success message or error if the operation fails.</td>
     </tr>
     <tr>
       <td colspan="2" align="right" valign="top">salesChannelData</td>
       <td valign="top">
         <a href="#saleschannelinput">SalesChannelInput</a>
       </td>
-      <td>Properties of the sales channel to be created or modified.</td>
+      <td>Sales channel properties to be created or modified.</td>
     </tr>
   </tbody>
 </table>

 ## Schema description

->⚠️ Arguments must be provided by the user.
+> ⚠️ Arguments must be provided by the user.
 Required fields are marked with an exclamation mark (`!`).

 ### Configuration